noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 ## terms

+- data abstraction: the ability to choose different implementations of data, logic, etc witout affecting consumers expectations or interface contract
+  - enables you to evolve and optimize programs overtime with 0 impact on consumers
 - category theory:
   - map: defined by the type class Functor
   - zip: defined by the type class Applicative